Combining grapheme joiner

 For example, in a Hungarian language context, adjoining letters c and s would normally be considered equivalent to the cs digraph.
 If they are separated by the CGJ, they will be considered as two separate graphemes.
 However, in contrast to the zero-width joiner and similar characters, the CGJ does not affect whether the two letters are rendered separately or as a ligature or cursively joined—the default behavior for this is determined by the font.

 The CGJ is also needed for complex scripts.
 For example, in most cases the Hebrew cantillation accent metheg is supposed to appear to the left of the vowel point and by default most display systems will render it like this even if it is typed before the vowel.
 But in some words in Biblical Hebrew the metheg appears to the right of the vowel, and to tell the display engine to render it properly on the right, CGJ must be typed between the metheg and the vowel.
 Compare:

 In the case of several consecutive combining diacritics, an intervening CGJ indicates that they should not be subject to canonical reordering.

-In contrast, the "zero-width non-joiner" at U+200C in the General Punctuation range, which prevents two adjacent character from turning into a ligature.
+In contrast, the "zero-width non-joiner" (at U+200C in the General Punctuation range) prevents two adjacent characters from turning into a ligature.